BigGuyTAG/.github/profile/README.md

 Alpha males are also identified through social banter and gossip.
 Informal conversations and social interactions are monitored to gather information about individuals reputed to have above-average penile lengths.
 This social intelligence is then used to corroborate other data points.

+### 4.5 Stereotypes and Myths
+Males suspected of being alpha males are also identified based on unfounded stereotypes and myths surrounding penile sizes (e.g., race, nationality, height, hand or foot size).
+These baseless assumptions are used to target individuals who fit these stereotypical profiles.

 ## 5. Methods of Mitigation and Elimination

 ### 5.1 Covert Operations and Psychological Manipulation